sousatg/sousatg.github.io/_posts/2019-03-11-extracting-data-with-scrapy.md

 ---
 layout: post
-title: Creating a REST API from Fanwiki data
+title: Extracting data with Scrapy
-summary: Using Scrapy to extra data to build a REST API with ExpressJS and MongoDB.
+summary: Using Scrapy to extra data.
 ---

 # Start a new Scrapy project